rodneyshupe/Cookbook/Recipes/Sauces/HoneyGarlicWingSauce.rst

 - 1 large garlic clove crushed
 - 3/4 teaspoon ginger finely diced
 - 1/8 teaspoon chili flakes
-- 4 teaspoons cup water
+- 4 teaspoons water
 - 1/4 teaspoon corn starch

 Directions
 ----------

-1. Combine sauce ingredients in a small pan.
-Bring to a boil, reduce heat and simmer about 10 minutes or until slightly thickened and sauce coats the back of a spoon.
+1. Combine the sauce ingredients in a small pan.
+Bring to a boil, reduce heat, and simmer until slightly thickened and the sauce coats the back of a spoon, about 10 minutes.